Palas-GmbH/myatmosphere-client-nodered/src/node-red-myatmosphere/README.md

 Here is an example of how to use the MyAtmosphere nodes in a Node-RED flow:

-1. Drag the **MyAtmosphere Measurements** node onto your workspace and configure it with your connection and device details.
+1. Drag the **myatmo measurement** node onto your workspace and configure it with your connection and device details.
-2. Use the output from the **MyAtmosphere Measurements** node to trigger other nodes in your flow, such as saving the data or sending alerts.
+2. Use the output from the **myatmo measurement** node to trigger other nodes in your flow, such as saving the data or sending alerts.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file in the GitHub repository for more details.

 ## Changelog

+### [1.1.3] - 2025-06-21

+- Use short name `myatmo measurement` for palette label.

 ### [1.1.2] - 2025-06-20